-However, it can take 2 years for a stone to dissolve, and gallstones often come back later.
+However, it can take 2 years for a stone to dissolve, and gallstones often return.

 Complementary and Alternative Therapies

 Gallstones should always be treated by a doctor.
-If you would like to add any alternative remedies to your treatment, see your doctor for tests before you start any alternative therapies.
+If you would like to add complementary remedies to your treatment, see your doctor for tests before you start any therapies.
 This will help determine the remedies that are right for the size of your stone and your condition.
-Do not attempt complementary and alternative therapies on your own; work with an experienced provider.
+Do not attempt complementary and alternative therapies on your own.
+Work with an experienced provider.
 Keep all of your physicians informed regarding complementary and alternative therapies, as some therapies may interfere with conventional medical treatments.
 Work with a provider who is knowledgeable in complementary medicine to find the right mix of treatments for you.
 If you are pregnant, or thinking about becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.